Sharp Brains: Brain Fitness and Cognitive Health News

 Third, whether the Cognitive Reserve presents benefits beyond the prevention of Alzheimer’s symptoms.
 Does having a higher reserve result in better attention, better executive functions, more successful aging overall?

 AF: All very important topics.
-And I am sure everyone reading this interview will devour any new details on how to build our Cognitive Reserves.
 Thank you for your time, and please keep us informed.

 YS: My pleasure.
 Thank you for your great educational initiative.